Bettye Ackerman is an attorney representing clients primarily in estate planning and family law.

 John Seiler is Alumni Distinguished Professor in the College of Natural Resources and Environment.
 His online alias is much simpler “Dr. Dendro.”
 As Dr. Dendro he answers hundreds of tree questions submitted by the public every year.
 He has been at Virginia Tech for over 35 years and teaches numerous classes and conducts research with his graduate students on how environmental stress impacts tree growth and health.

-Dr. Edd Sewell is Professor Emeritus of Communication at Virginia Tech.
-His research specializations are visual humor, editorial cartoons, and diversity issues.
+Edd Sewell is Professor Emeritus of Communication at Virginia Tech.
+His teaching areas were visual media and international communication, and his research foci were visual humor, political cartoons, and GLBT diversity.

 James Shockley has explored his interests in local history, travel, reading, writing, and photography.
 He is on the board of directors for the Blacksburg Museum and Cultural Foundation and writes a monthly column for the Montgomery News Messenger.